---config string Location of Cells Client's config files (default "/home/teamcity/.config/pydio/cells-client") --login string The user login, for Client auth only --no_cache Force token refresh at each call.
+--config string Location of Cells Client's config files, usually /home/teamcity/.config/pydio/cells-client --login string The user login, for Client auth only --no_cache Force token refresh at each call.
 This might slow down scripts with many calls --password string The user password, for Client auth only --skip_keyring Explicitly tell the tool to *NOT* try to use a keyring, even if present.
 Warning: sensitive information will be stored in clear text --skip_verify By default the Cells Client verifies the validity of TLS certificates for each communication.
 This option skips TLS certificate verification -t, --token string A valid Personal Access Token -u, --url string The full URL of the target server

 - ./cec - Connect to a Pydio Cells server using the command line